Fayette County Court House / Washington Court House Riot of 1894

 Erected 2002 by Ohio Bicentennial Commission, The Longaberger Company, Fayette County Travel and Tourism Bureau, and The Ohio Historical Society.
 (Marker Number 1-24.)

 Other nearby markers.
-At least 8 other markers Fayette County World War Memorial (here, next to this marker); War Savings Quota (here, next to this marker); Fayette County War Memorial (a few steps from this marker); Veterans Memorial Park (about 400 feet away, measured in a direct line); Old Washington Cemetery (approx. 0.2 miles away); World War Veterans Bridge (approx. 0.2 miles away); 104mm German Cannon (approx. 0.3 miles away); Veterans Bicentennial Memorial (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker.
+Fayette County World War Memorial (here, next to this marker); War Savings Quota (here, next to this marker); Fayette County War Memorial (a few steps from this marker); Veterans Memorial Park (about 400 feet away, measured in a direct line); Old Washington Cemetery (approx. 0.2 miles away); World War Veterans Bridge (approx. 0.2 miles away); 104mm German Cannon (approx. 0.3 miles away); Veterans Bicentennial Memorial (approx. 0.3 miles away).
 Touch for a list and map of all markers in Washington Court House.

 Additional keywords.
 William McKinley

 Credits.
 This page was last revised on July 30, 2019.
-This page originally submitted on July 29, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 120 times since then and 43 times this year.
+It was originally submitted on July 29, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 266 times since then and 41 times this year.
 Photos: 1, 2. submitted on July 29, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
 3. submitted on May 3, 2019, by Steve Stoessel of Niskayuna, New York.
 4, 5. submitted on July 29, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
 6. submitted on July 7, 2019, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.